Info

 Examples

-You can have a single piece of a unique part for just €25, a large collector's plate made of a valuable material can cost more than €100 and you can have a small part in a series laser cut for just €0.10, for example.
+A single piece of a unique part can be had for as little as €25, a large collectible plate of a precious material can exceed €100, and a small part in a series can be laser cut for as little as €0.10, for example.

 Compared to other techniques